-- 1. The presentation has been modified to provide information about various sections of the Act and to address frequently asked questions we received during the last presentation and via email, from employers and employees new to understanding the law, as well as from more advanced practitioners who have targeted, specific questions regarding particular sections of the law. - 2.
+- 1. The presentation has been modified to provide information about various sections of the Act and to address frequently asked questions we have received since the law went into effect. - 2.
 Questions will be allowed at the conclusion of the presentation. - 3.
 We encourage you to visit the Frequently Asked Questions on our website. - 4.
-A recording of this webinar is available on our website.
+A copy of these PowerPoint presentation slides are available on our website.